 - In the left panel, double-click the following:

-- In the right panel, locate the entry:
+- In the right panel, locate and delete the entry:

 - Close Registry Editor.